 From the church, you can take a bus, cab, or Uber to Albert Dock.
 This waterfront complex houses museums, galleries, restaurants, and bars.
 The waterfront views aren’t half bad either.
 Two of the key museums in the area are the Tate Liverpool and the Beatles Story.
 Tate Liverpool, as its counterparts in London, is four floors and would take a long time to see, but if art is what you’re after, it’s certainly worthwhile.
 However, if you’re a Beatles fan with only one day in Liverpool, The Beatles Story is the way to go.
 The lines can get long so make sure you don’t leave it for the last minute.
 You can also buy your tickets online.
 The museum takes you through the history of the band, including a wide array of replicated items and some original memorabilia.

 Though there’s a lot more to Liverpool than the Beatles, if you want to see more Beatles spots, check out Matthew Street where you can find the rebuilt Cavern Club.
 Along with some of the other pubs in the area, like the Grapes, you’ll find live music and good beer.
 If you want something a little less grungy, make your way over to the Philharmonic Dining Rooms, rumored to be one of John Lennon’s favorites in Liverpool.
 The pub is gorgeous and lavish like the inside of a Victorian era castle.
 The walls are ornate with marble and wood and the chairs are made of plush leather.
 You’ve never been in a bar this fancy.
 The Phil also has great food if you’re looking for food with your happy hour.

 After you unwind with a drink, you’re ready to head back to your train, unless Liverpool won you over and you’ve decided to extend your stay.

-Check out the GPS-guided version of this article on GPSmyCity here.
+Check out the GPS-guided version of this on other articles about Liverpool on GPSmyCity here.